LJanaszek/projektmvc/README.md

 ## /api/project/[projectId]
 - **GET**
-  _Description: Gets all tasks for the project with included comments_
+  _Description: Gets all tasks for the project (project od from Path Parameter) with included comments_
 #### Successful Response:
 ##### **Status Code:** `200`
 ```json